renderpci/dedalo/docs/core/sqo.md

 ## Introduction

-Search Query Object or SQO, is a JSON object to use as an abstraction of classical SQL.
-To create a flexible system with NoSQL and dependent on an ontology, it becomes necessary to use a flexible definition of the database query.
+Search Query Object or SQO, is a JSON object definition to be used as an abstraction of classical SQL.
+To create a flexible system with NoSQL and dependent on Dédalo ontology, it becomes necessary to use a flexible definition of the database query.
 Dédalo doesn't have columns and we need to search data in the same way as classical SQL.
 We changed SQL model to NoSQL in v4 in 2012, at this time PostgreSQL(v9.2) introduced JSON format but with a very simple JSON query.

 So we came to define a search query object, because we knew that early PostgreSQL JSON search definitions will be replaced with a more robust system.
 And we want to make searches compatible with ontology changes, we don't want to use predefined searches.

 ## Search Query Object - SQO definition

-./core/common/class.search_query_object.php
+> ./core/common/class.search_query_object.php

 **search_query_object** `object`